powell-christopher/blog/source/_posts/Getting Started with Hexo.io.md

 Maintain Sources in VCS
 -----------------------

 It is always a good idea to maintain our sources in a VCS solution.
 In my case I am using a GitHub repo.
+Let's go ahead and deploy our project to GitHub.

 {% codeblock Commit to git and push to remote %}
 hexo clean
 git init
-git add.
+git add --all
 git commit -m "Initial Commit" git remote add origin https://github.com/powell-christopher/powell-christopher.github.io.git git remote -v git push origin master
 {% endcodeblock %}

+In the above flow, we're starting with a **hexo clean** to delete any generated content since we don't want to store that with the sources.
+We then initialize git via a **git init** (since the project already exists).
+We now start working on our first commit.
+We basically add the whole directory (including subdirectories) containing our project via a **git add -all** and then commit the lot (locally) and specify a commit message.
+Now that the sources have been committed locally, we need to push the commit to the remote repo.
+To do that we first add the remote repo as an **origin** and finally we push to the **master** branch of our new **origin**.

 Now that our source project is safely stored, we can push to our remote repo whenever we have new changes to commit.